 7. 3D Design and CAD Workshops

-3D design workshops introduce students to computer-aided design (CAD) software, teaching them to create three-dimensional models on screen.
+3D design and CAD workshops for schools introduce students to computer-aided design (CAD) software, teaching them to create three-dimensional models on screen.
 Some providers extend this to 3D printing, allowing students to produce physical objects from their digital designs.

 Students learn about design thinking, iterative prototyping, spatial reasoning, and the design-to-manufacture pipeline used in real engineering and product design.
 These workshops connect strongly to the Design and Technology curriculum.